-In the early to mid-2000s, the percentage of medical students choosing to specialize in psychiatry had remained relatively.
-We knew that early exposure to psychiatry and mentoring experiences could make a difference.
-In 2013, the OPPF The Ohio Psychiatric Physicians Foundation is focusing efforts to encourage medical students to consider specializing in psychiatry and our subspecialties such as child psychiatry.
-We plan to do this by focusing efforts with OPPA members as well as the OPPA, with local chapters, through awards and grants, and by coordinating efforts with Ohio medical schools.
-You can help.
-Here is a description of our efforts.
+In the early to mid-2000s, the percentage of medical students choosing to specialize in psychiatry had remained relatively stable.
+We knew that early exposure to psychiatry and mentoring experiences could make a difference, and it has in the past ten years.
+Since 2013, the Ohio Psychiatric Physicians Foundation has focused on efforts to encourage medical students to consider specializing in psychiatry and our sub-specialties such as child psychiatry.
+We plan to do this by focusing efforts with OPPA members as well as the OPPA and its local Chapters, through awards and grants, and by coordinating efforts with Ohio medical schools.
+Here are just a few of our efforts:

-At the Chapter level: OPPF is encouraging local chapters to invite medical students to attend regular or special meetings.
-OPPF also encourages local chapters to work with local medical schools to offer mentoring experiences to medical students, especially early in their medical school career.
+- Chapters are encouraged to invite medical students to attend regular or special meetings at the local level.
+The OPPF also encourages local chapters to work with local medical schools to offer mentoring experiences to medical students, especially early in their medical school career.

-Through Awards and Grants: We are also encouraging medical students to apply for mentoring experience grants such as through the American Psychiatric Foundation Helping Hands Program, the OPPF Research Awards for medical students (see the Research Awards Announcement on Page ?), and federal and state sponsored mentoring grants (e.g., SEARCH, MEDTAPP) for medical students to work with practicing psychiatrists.
+- Medical students are encouraged to apply for mentoring experience grants such as through the American Psychiatric Foundation Helping Hands Program, the OPPF Research Awards for medical students, and federal and state sponsored mentoring grants (e.g., SEARCH, MEDTAPP) for medical students to work with practicing psychiatrists).

-Through coordination with Ohio medical school departments of psychiatry clerkship coordinators and others involved in the first two years of medical school education to enhance mentoring experiences and early exposure to psychiatry in medical school.
+- Coordination with Ohio medical schools departments of psychiatry clerkship coordinators, and others involved in the first two years of medical school education, to enhance mentoring experiences and early exposure to psychiatry in medical school.

 The Consider Psychiatry Campaign is a great opportunity to gain additional exposure into psychiatry, to network with current professionals and receive cutting-edge psychiatric education.